• Home

 The Richmond Pond Association, Inc. (RPA) is a non-profit organization that was founded in 2000 from a committee representing the Town of Richmond Conservation Commission, the City of Pittsfield Conservation Commission, the Boys’ & Girls’ Club of Pittsfield (now the Boys & Girls Club of the Berkshires), the Western Massachusetts Girl Scouts’ Council (now the Girl Scouts of Central and Western Massachusetts), and Lakeside Christian Camp (Northeast Baptist Conference).
 All are non-profit organizations or governmental bodies that, together with a few homeowners, held a common concern about the health and vitality of Richmond Pond.
 Nestled in the heart of the Berkshire Hills and shared by the Town of Richmond and City of Pittsfield, Richmond Pond is a 218 acre lake.

-Cursor down this page for a description of What We Do, and a list of the volunteer RPA board members and our contact information.
+Scroll down this page or click on the links in this box for a description of What We Do, and a list of the volunteer RPA board members and our contact information.
 Please feel free to contact us with your questions and suggestions.

-Further down the page are our two most recent Annual Reports.
+Further down the page is the most recent Annual Report.

-How to Donate, Our Budget, and how to Stay Informed are found at the bottom of this page.
+How to Donate, Buying "A History of Richmond Pond" Book, Our Budget, and how to Stay Informed are found on this page as well.

 What do we do?